Wulai Hot Springs: Wulai day trip from Taipei

 - Various eggs – a wide variety of eggs, differing in size, color, and even texture are available here.

-If you are vegetarian, you can grab some fresh fruit throughout the Old Street at some stalls.
-Vegetable dishes are also available at most restaurants but note that some restaurants might add a pork-based sauce to their meals.
+If you are vegetarian, there are many stalls in the Old Street selling fresh fruit.
+Vegetable dishes are also available at most restaurants, but note that some restaurants might add a pork-based sauce to their vegetable dishes.

 Doing a Wulai day trip from Taipei is extremely easy, thanks to Taiwan’s fantastic transportation system.
 You can quickly get to Wulai by using the public bus.
 But if you prefer driving, you could easily reach Wulai by car or scooter, too.
 In fact, some people even cycle here.

 However, if you are using public transport, catch Bus 849, near Xindian MRT Station.
 The ride takes about 45 minutes and will cost NT$15 for a single ride.

 As always, feel free to head to our Taiwan section, where you can discover other great places to explore on the island.
 Plus loads of handy tips and hacks to make your visit a success.
 Also, don’t forget to follow us on social media and subscribe to our mailing list to get all the good stuff first!